techieshravan/ng1-workshop/Weekly/Day5/Example5/README.md

-# Isolating the Scope of a Directive
+# Working with Directives and Controllers